To ultrasound or not to ultrasound? That is the question.

 Interesting to note, both of my children hid from the doppler.
 It took awhile to hear a heartbeat for either of my babies because my midwife had to keep “chasing” them with the instrument.
 I think instinctively my babies knew to stay away!

-If I knew what I know now, I would chose to not get ultrasounds and/or dopplers since the science shows that they do not improve baby or mother health outcome.
+If I knew what I know now, I would choose to not get ultrasounds and/or dopplers since the science shows that they do not improve baby or mother health outcome.
 We also just don’t know enough about the side effects and risks.

 Having said that, I did know a mom friend who discovered that her son had only one kidney in her 20 week ultrasound and was able to get him the best medical care right after birth… so I can definitely see how they can be helpful in some instances.